benoitgallet/HEGJoin/README.md

 ## Utilisation
-Once the pre-requisite libraries are installed on your computer, and when you have modified the `params.h` file according to the experiment that is going to be computed, compile the sources using:
+Once the pre-requisite libraries are installed on your computer, and when you have modified the `params.h` file according to the experiment that is going to be computed.
+Furthermore, you should modify the `makefile` to indicate the location of the Boost library, as well as the different compiling options you might prefer (such as the C++ compiler, or the targeted GPU architecture).
+You can then compile the sources using:
 ```sh
 $ make
 ```